johannschopplich/nuxt-api-party/docs/guide/retries.md

 From time to time, fetch requests may fail.
 This can happen for a variety of reasons, like a network error or a server error.
 In these cases, you may want to retry the request a few times before giving up.

-You can configure retries for a single request by passing a `retry` option to the `useApiPartyData` and `$apiParty` composables.
+You can configure retries for a single request by passing a `retry` option to the `useMyApiData` and `$myApi` composables.
 It can be a number, `false` or `undefined`, either reactive or not:

 ```ts
 const retry: MaybeRef<number | false | undefined>